Can Botox Be Used As Lip Filler?

-Botox derives from botulinum toxin, a type of neurotoxin.
+Botox derives from botulinum toxin, a type of neuromodulator.
 It’s used to block nerve signals going towards muscle tissue, which creates a ‘freezing’ effect on the treated area.
 This temporary paralyzation of the muscles is what makes the area smoother and unable to create any wrinkles or fine lines through movement.

 For years, Botox has been used to treat multiple areas on the face.
 It’s most commonly used to minimize the appearance of frown lines around the lips, crow’s feet near the under-eye area as well as forehead lines.
-Botox is not commonly used directly on the lip area for any volume enhancement as the neurotoxin blocks receptors from reaching the muscle, meaning it will most likely freeze the area around the mouth.
+Botox is not commonly used directly on the lip area for any volume enhancement as the neuromodulator blocks receptors from reaching the muscle, meaning it will most likely freeze the area around the mouth.

 However, recent developments show that Botox can be used as a form of lip filler to achieve the same results as a dermal filler.